rharish101/ReGreet/README.md

 user = "greeter"
 ```

-If using Hyprland, create a Hyprland config file (in a path such as `/etc/greetd/hyprland-config`) as follows:
+If using Hyprland, create a Hyprland config file (in a path such as `/etc/greetd/hyprland.conf`) as follows:
 ```
-exec = sh -c "regreet; hyprctl dispatch exit" misc {
+exec-once = regreet; hyprctl dispatch exit misc {
     disable_hyprland_logo = true
     disable_splash_rendering = true